mltomlins0n/QANotes/PegaNotes (CSA).md

 - **Externally** - External systems can source data types.

-- **None** - Data types can obtain data entered or transformed during runtime and not asscociate these with any system of record.
+- **None** - Data types can obtain data entered or transformed during runtime and not associate these with any system of record.

 Data types can reference other data types.
 For example, a *Customer* data type could have an *address* property that is a field group defined in an *Address* data type.